nimaid/LPHK/README.md

   * If a conda distribution is already installed, the installer will prompt you if you want to install LPHK.
 Type `y` and press `enter`.
 * To run LPHK, use the command `[your lphk directory]/run.bash`.
   * `.desktop` shortcuts are coming soon!

----- LEGACY LINUX INSTALL INSTRUCTIONS ----

-ONLY USE IF THE ABOVE INSTALLER FAILS, AND AFTER SHARING THE ERROR ON DISCORD OR AS AN ISSUE.

-* Run `install_dependencies.bash`.
-If it fails, run with `sudo`.
-* Many distros will let you double click on `LPHK.py` to run it.
-If yours doesn't, look up how to associate `.py` files with the `python3` binary on your distro.
-  * At this point, you should be able to use whatever functionality the program currently has.
-  * If you have errors (or nothing happens), run the script in the command line by running "python3 LPHK.py" in the LPHK directory.
-Please open an issue on GitHub and copy the output when trying and failing to run via command prompt.

 ## How do I use it?
 (Post-Install) [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 * Before starting the program, make sure your Launchpad Classic/Mini/S or MkII is connected to the computer.